WeiDUorg/weidu/README-WeiDU-Changes.txt

   * RESOLVE_STR_REF patch expression added.
   * BIFF_IS_COMPRESSED patch expression added.
   * SOURCE_BIFF patch added.
+  * COPY_TRANS (and the variants of ICT) will print a warning message if the state you're *CT-ing into has unsafe actions for that variant of ICT (for example, StartCutScene() in ICT2 or DestroySelf() with CT/ICT1 and no throwback).

 Version 220:
   * Fix REFACTOR_*_TRIGGER so that it doesn't loop infinitely if the 'template'